sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 #### Defining Dependencies {#defining-dependencies}

-The `check_dependencies` filter uses a customer check definition attribute `dependencies`.
+The `check_dependencies` filter uses a custom check definition attribute `dependencies`.
-`dependencies` is defined as an array with attributes such as `checks`, Sensu client/check pairs or a subscription/check pairs.
+`dependencies` is defined as an array with attributes such as `checks`, Sensu client/check pairs or subscription/check pairs.

 This example showcases a check configured to depend on any check called `mysql`: